openstack/cinder/doc/source/configuration/block-storage/drivers/nimble-volume-driver.rst

 Nimble Storage Cinder driver does not support port binding with multiple interfaces on the same subnet due to existing limitation in os-brick.
-This is partially referenced in the bug https://bugs.launchpad .net/os-brick/+bug/1722432 but does not resolve for multiple software iscsi ifaces
+This is partially referenced in the bug https://bugs.launchpad.net/os-brick/+bug/1722432 but does not resolve for multiple software iscsi ifaces.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~